Mean-field dynamics of an infinite-range interacting quantum system: chaos, dynamical phase transition, and localisation: Global mean-field interactions

 We use open boundary conditions and denote the system size by $L$, the transverse coupling by $g$, and the XY-coupling by $J$ (set to one in the following), and parametrize the anizotropy by $\eta\in\left[0,2\pi\right[$.
 With $\sigma^{\rm x,y,z}_j$, we represent standard Pauli matrices acting non-trivially only on-site $j$.

 The model has two exactly solvable limits.
 Without transverse interactions, i.e., $g=0$, we obtain the XY spin-1/2 chain solvable by the Jordan-Wigner transformation to free fermions~\cite{lieb1961two}.
-The XY chain exhibits a quantum phase transition at $\theta=\pm \pi/4$ between two ordered phases with a non-vanishing magnetization in the $x$ and $y$ directions as the order parameter.
+The XY chain exhibits a quantum phase transition at $\eta=\pm \pi/4$ between two ordered phases with a non-vanishing magnetization in the $x$ and $y$ directions as the order parameter.
 However, the system has no finite temperature order.
 We describe its long-time dynamics by the generalized Gibbs ensemble~\cite{essler2016quench}.

-In the case of large transverse infinite-range coupling $g/J\gg1$, the model reduces to the zero-field Lipkin-Meshkov-Glick model~\cite{sachdev2007quantum}.
-We exactly solve the model in the large-$L$ limit by the mean-field approach and find a second-order finite temperature phase transition with the order parameter $\phi^{\rm z}=\frac{1}{L}\sum_{i=1}^{L}\av{\sigma_{i}^{z}}$~\cite{sachdev2007quantum}.
+In the case of large transverse infinite-range coupling $g/J\gg1$, the second term in \eref{eq: Hamiltonian} dominates.
+At $J=0$ the model reduces to the zero-field completely anisotropic Lipkin-Meshkov-Glick (LMG) model~\cite{lipkin1965validity}.
+We solve the LMG model in the large-$L$ limit by the mean-field approach and find a second-order finite temperature phase transition with the order parameter $\phi^{\rm z}=\frac{1}{L}\sum_{i=1}^{L}\av{\sigma_{i}^{z}}$~\cite{botet1983large}.
 Despite being very simple, it has non-trivial entanglement dynamics described by the semiclassical approach~\cite{vidal2004entanglement}.

 In the thermodynamic limit, $L\to\infty$, the mean-field approach also enables efficient numerical and perturbative analytical treatment of the model at intermediate values of the couplings $J$ and $g$.
 In this limit, the model has an intriguing phase diagram with reentrant and non-algebraic phase transitions~\cite{zunkovic23a}.
 Interestingly, the mean-field approach also provides insights into spectral features and eigenstates in the middle of the spectrum~\cite{den1976systems,granet2023exact,zunkovic23a}.